Austin Riley Player Props: Braves vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 4.13 team ERA that ranks 14th among all MLB pitching staffs.
+- The Cubs have a 4.17 team ERA that ranks 16th across all league pitching staffs.

-- Cubs pitchers combine to surrender the sixth-fewest home runs in baseball (118 total, 1.1 per game).
+- Cubs pitchers combine to surrender 121 home runs (1.1 per game), the seventh-fewest in the league.

-- Hendricks (4-5) takes the mound for the Cubs in his 14th start of the season.
-He's put together a 3.61 ERA in 77 1/3 innings pitched, with 48 strikeouts.

-- The right-hander's most recent appearance was on Sunday against the St. Louis Cardinals, when he threw seven innings, surrendering three earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.